alastairlundy/Extensions.Collections/README.md

 Releases that add major breaking changes or significantly affect the API should increment the Major version.
 Major version releases should not be released with excessive frequency and should be released when there is a genuine need for the API to change significantly for the improvement of the project.

 ### Building for Testing
-You can build for testing by building the desired project within your IDE or VS Code, or manually by entering the following command: ``dotnet build -c Debug``.
+You can build for testing by building the project within your IDE or VS Code, or manually by entering the following command: ``dotnet build -c Debug``.

 If you encounter any bugs or issues, try running the tests project and setting breakpoints in the affected code where appropriate.
 Failing that, please [report the issue](https://github.com/alastairlundy/CollectionExtensions/issues/new/) if one doesn't already exist for the bug(s).